Himalayan Singing Bowl Therapy

 In the Nepali method, the bowls are arranged around the body, with each bowl next to its associated chakra.
 There, the client lies on a mat on a rug or carpeted floor, with the bowls on the rug.
 The healer squats or kneels throughout the session.

 Given my aging knees & desire to combine the bowls with crystal healing & Healing Touch, I adapted this for working on a massage table, with the bowls on narrow tables alongside.
+I now also do distance healing sessions via Zoom, with the bowls arranged in front of my tablet computer and a sensitive external microphone to transmit the full tones and vibrations of the bowls.

 For concerts or group sound baths, the bowls are usually played in a free-form fashion using the leather wrapped sticks, or the bowl is rubbed around the rim with the wooden end of the stick to make the bowl sing.